barracudapps/MobiLab/README.md

 Add basic items (text), remove them or add them as favorite.

+Application tested on Android but working on iOS too.

 Basic project that could be optimized using [Bloc Pattern](https://pub.dev/packages/flutter_bloc)

 ## Getting Started